youssef3332-a11y/aws-s3-lambda-filetype-detector/README.md

 ### ⚙️ 2.
 Create the Lambda Function

-1. Go to AWS Lambda and create a new function (Python 3.12).
+1. Go to AWS Lambda and create a new function (Python 3.13).
 2. Paste the code from `lambda_function.py`.
 3. Add a trigger connected to your S3 bucket and select "All object create events".
-4. Grant the Lambda permission to access the S3 bucket (`s3:GetObject`).

 📷 *Screenshot*